Square Data Scientist Interview Questions + Guide 2025

 Square, Inc. is a financial service, merchant services aggregator, and mobile payment company.
 Founded in 2009 and based in San Francisco, California, the company develops and markets hardware and software payment products that combine merchant services and mobile payments into a single, easy-to-use platform.

-Out of their many robust products and services, people are most likely to be familiar with the Square iPad point-of-sale system used in many businesses across the country.
-Square generates billions of monthly transactional data, which forms the basis of analysis at the company.
+Square generates billions of monthly transactional data, forming the basis of company analysis.
 Data science is at the very core of Square’s products and features, and its data scientists are entrenched within various teams in a dynamic capacity to interpret and discern the vast amount of data that Square generates daily.

 The Data Science Role at Square